aw-studio/laravel-states/README.md

 A package to make use of the **finite state pattern** in eloquent Models.

+## Introduction

+The package stores all states in a table, so the course of the states and the corresponding times can be traced.

 ## Setup

 1. Install the package via composer: